SAP-samples/btp-spend-analysis/Tutorial/08-Cloud-Integration-Prepare/README.md

 6. **_ARIBATABLE_**_6_AribaPayloadWriteDB:
 - Sends the corrected GET request built in integration flow 5 to SAP Ariba.
 - Retrieves the .zip file from SAP Ariba and unzips it.
-- Splits the payload into manageable chunks and sends the data in XML format to a temporary table in SAP Data Warehouse Cloud.
+- Splits the payload into manageable chunks and sends the data in XML format to a temporary table in SAP Datasphere.
 - Repeats this process until all .zip files from the reponse have been processed